top of page

 Brain

-• The brain is a vital organ in the human body and serves as the center of the nervous system.
-It is responsible for processing sensory information, controlling movement, regulating vital functions, and enabling higher cognitive functions such as thinking, learning, and memory.
+• The brain is the central organ of the nervous system, responsible for processing sensory information, controlling movement, regulating vital functions, and enabling cognitive functions like thinking and memory.

 Here is a classification of the brain's main regions: